- INTRODUCTION

 OHCOW hygienists sought to support this claim by

-2. adjusting the era of employment with the era of the exposure data; and;
+- adjusting the era of employment with the era of the exposure data; and

 The hygienists interviewed the worker and reviewed information from the claim file, such as the worker’s employment history, past workplace inspection reports and all employer-produced occupational hygiene documents.
-A review of relevant scientific technical reports centering on cadmium was performed.
-From all this data an occupational hygiene report was created containing concise hygiene information and opinion for an appeal submission to the WSIB.
+Relevant scientific technical reports centering on cadmium was reviewed.
+From all this data, an occupational hygiene report was created containing concise hygiene information and opinion for an appeal submission to the WSIB.

 The OHCOW review re-examined the agents associated with prostate cancer, referring to the most current list of carcinogens from the International Agency for Research on Cancer (IARC).
 The review noted that the worker's night shift work and rotating shifts had not been considered by the WSIB in the initial assessment.

 OHCOW hygienists identified technical documents from the time period that the worker was at GE.
 NIOSH Health Hazard Evaluations (HHE) are technical documents which contain detailed analyses of workplace health hazards, including data collection, exposure assessments, and advice on how to improve workplace conditions.
-OHCOW hygienists searched the HHE database using the key word “cadmium” and limited the search to the era of interest.
+The hygienists searched the HHE database using the key word “cadmium” and limited the search to the era of interest.
 Technical documents were reviewed to determine applicability and relevance to the worker’s job descriptions.
 The evidence suggested that the worker could have been exposed to higher levels of cadmium then determined by the WSIB during his initial work period, specifically in the 60s and 70s.
-An additional finding from this review was that all employees in an area of brazing could be indirectly exposed to noteworthy levels of cadmium, while working in the vicinity of cadmium soldering.
+An additional finding from this review was that all employees in an area of brazing could be indirectly exposed to noteworthy levels of cadmium, from the associated solder.

 A review prepared by Dr. Paul Demers for the Ontario Ministry of Labour, Immigration, Training and Skills Development in 2020 concluded that carcinogens for the same target organ are presumed additive unless there is evidence to the contrary.
 OHCOW suggested that it was reasonable to conclude the worker was exposed to several agents (i.e., night shift and cadmium) that are positively associated with prostate cancer, and that these exposures may have been at least additive.